Please contact us with questions or comments regarding any of the following projects:

 Coon Rapids Dam Regional Park

-Visitors to Coon Rapids Dam Regional Park will notice changes beginning this week, as work gets underway on the Minnesota Department of Natural Resources (DNR) Coon Rapids Dam Rehabilitation Project.
+Visitors to Coon Rapids Dam Regional Park will notice that changes are underway on the Minnesota Department of Natural Resources (DNR) Coon Rapids Dam Rehabilitation Project.
 Three Rivers Park District, as owner of the dam, is supporting the state’s goals for the rehabilitation of the dam by cooperating with the DNR as it undertakes the project that will allow the dam to play an important role in combating the threat of invasive fish species on the Mississippi River as well as making much-needed improvements to extend the life of the dam.

-Phase 1 of the project is substantially complete.
+Phase 1 of the project is complete.
 Five new spillway gates and the new stilling basin are in operation.
-Phase 2 construction is anticipated to begin in April or May, but river flows will dictate when construction can begin.
-Phase 2 construction will include a temporary cofferdam on the Hennepin County side of the river, installation of four new spillway gates, and refurbishment of the existing control gate.
-Construction is anticipated to be complete by the fall of this year.
+Phase 2 construction is underway.
+It includes construction of a temporary cofferdam on the Hennepin County side of the river, installation of four new spillway gates, and refurbishment of the existing control gate.
+Construction is anticipated to be substantially complete in January 2015, with final completion expected in June 2015.
+“Substantially complete” means the new gate system will be fully operational, the cofferdam will be removed, and the main spillway bridge will be re-opened to the public.

 The spillway gate system will maintain the pool level at ~830.1 feet, but fluctuations may occur due to calibration of the new gates, high spring flows, and construction operations.

 The walkway across the main part of the dam will remain closed until project completion.
-The walkway between the Anoka County side of the dam and Dunn Island will be closed for two weeks this spring for replacement of the lights.
+Please follow construction signage when present.
 The West Coon Rapids Dam Visitor Center will remain open during its normal seasonal schedule.

 Three Rivers Park District welcomes visitors to Coon Rapids Dam Regional Park during the construction period, but asks that people follow all signs regarding trail and facility closures.
 Three Rivers appreciates visitors’ patience during this two-year project.
 Updated project information is available from the DNR at coonrapidsdam.net.